OSGeo/gdal/doc/source/programs/gdal_rasterize.rst

 This program burns vector geometries (points, lines, and polygons) into the raster band(s) of a raster image.
 Vectors are read from OGR supported vector formats.
-If the output raster already exists, only the parts with input vector geometries are updated.
+If the output raster already exists, the affected pixels are updated in-place.

 Note that on the fly reprojection of vector data to the coordinate system of the raster data is only supported since GDAL 2.1.0.